ahetawal-p/oss-dashboard/README.md

 ## Bootstrap Themes

 The HTML generated relies, amongst other libraries, on Bootstrap.
-The HTML files look for a file named bootstrap-theme.css in the same directory, allowing you to customize the look and feel of the dashboard (typically by finding a theme you like and using that).
+The HTML files look for a file named bootstrap-theme.css in the `html` (create one at root level) directory, allowing you to customize the look and feel of the dashboard (typically by finding a theme you like and using that).